 Kairaku-en Gardens

-The gardens were designed by Tokugawa Nariaki, the ninth feudal lord of the clan as one of the first public gardens (even though it was only for samurai level and above).
-There are regular buses running from the station to the gardens and you can also enjoy the incredibly modern Art Tower and the Mito City Museum.
+The gardens were designed by Tokugawa Nariaki, the ninth feudal lord of the clan, as one of the first public gardens (even though it was only for samurai level and above).
+Regular buses run from the station to the gardens and you can also enjoy the incredibly modern Art Tower and the Mito City Museum.

 For a more nature-based day out, you could visit Lake Senba and cycle around as there are bike rental places nearby.
 If you’re there in spring, there’s a delightful plum festival.